-Jenn Leibham – Lead Teacher (Trillium Class)
+Jenn Leibham – Lead Teacher (Trillium Class and Maple Class)

 Jenn is an early childhood educator who has been teaching preschool in a variety of nature-based classroom settings over the past 5 years, including Schlitz Audubon Nature Preschool in Milwaukee and Tiny Trees Preschool in Seattle.
 She is a born naturalist with a true passion for connecting children to nature and supporting their development.
 Her journey as an educator has led her to amazing people, inspiring places, and a deepening sense of self throughout it all.
 In addition to teaching preschool, Jenn is passionate about training young adults on how to connect their communities with nature.
 She has provided professional development to nature-based teachers around the country through conferences and workshops and is deeply rooted in nature-preschool philosophy.
 Jenn has a special love of playing, and of spontaneity in teaching, as well as a particular joy of jumping in puddles!